 As well as the rarely seen internal treasures, the walled garden with perfectly kept lawn and miniature hedge maze was also open to view and it was clear to see that plenty of families were taking advantage of this.

-After a thorough nosy of the Hunting Lodge we turned our attention back to the park itself and embarked on our weekend wanders through the ground.
+After a thorough nosy of the Hunting Lodge we turned our attention back to Chatelherault Country Park itself and embarked on our weekend wanders through the ground.
 Without having much of a plan other than a walk in the sunshine we headed off on the mass of trails.

-After a while we pick the Duke’s Monument as a destination point but for no particular reason other than it appear to be the somewhat flatter option ad we looking for a gentle Sunday activity.
+After a while we pick the Duke’s Monument as a destination point but for no particular reason other than it appear to be the somewhat flatter option and we looking for a gentle Sunday activity.
 There are of course many routes to take within Chatelherault so this is an excellent place to explore if you’re in the area and you’ll be sure to find both short walks and longer expeditions depending on your mood.

-Turns out despite the being a busy, sunny Sunday, once we headed off on a trail everyone seems to vanish.
+Turns out despite the being a busy, sunny Sunday, once we headed off on a woodland trail everyone seemed to vanish.
 We managed to get a nice long walk in with minimal contact with other walkers which is always a bonus.

 The monument is a little hidden in the trees but easily to spot if you stay on the path long enough.
 It’s definitely worth having a closer look at the Duke’s Monument, with inscriptions, coats of arms and a very well preserved wooden ceiling all worth noting.
 After a good wander round and taking in the view from the near by scenic point, which was a little overgrown but still a nice spot, we made our way back home, stopping for another look at the Hunting Lodge on the way out.